theforeman/foreman-packaging/README.md

    targeted platforms and required SCL + non-SCL modes.
 1. Submit a pull request against `rpm/develop`

+## HOWTO: build multiple packages

+If you have multiple packages that you want to build together because they depend on each other, `mockchain` can be very helpful.
+To do this:

+1. Use tito to generate a SRPM for every package.
+Run  `tito build --srpm --test --builder` on every package directory
+1. Run `mockchain -r el7-scl --tmp_prefix tfm --recurse /tmp/tito/*.src.rpm`
+to build the SRPMs created in the previous step.
+This will attempt to build all your packages in alphabetical order and will retry.
+1. The results of mockchain will be put in '/var/tmp/mock-chain-tfm.../'.
+To benefit from that and avoid building packages that were already successfully built, run  `mockchain -l /var/tmp/mock-chain-tfm.../` adjusting the path for the location of your packages.

 ## How does this repo work?

 This repo contains a directory per source package and some tito configuration